dvcrn/ex_openai/README.md

 ## Features

-- Up-to-date thanks to metaprogramming
+- Up-to-date and complete thanks to metaprogramming and code-generation
+- Implements *everything* the OpenAI has to offer
-- Strictly following the official OpenAI APIs
+- Strictly follows the official OpenAI APIs for argument/function naming
+- Handling of required arguments as function parameters and optional arguments as Keyword list in true Elixir-fashion
-- Auto-generated function documentation
+- Auto-generated embedded function documentation
 - Auto-generated @spec definitions for dialyzer, for strict parameter typing
-- Handling of required arguments as function parameters and optionals as Keyword list

 ## Installation
 Add ***:ex_openai*** as a dependency in your mix.exs file.